Send the link below via email or IMCopy

 In the case of the thesis shown the slide before, the argument is that Grendel has an "Oedipus" love for its mother meaning incestuous.
 This argument was made but there is no pure proof anywhere that this was exactly the case in the epic.

 Make sure your thesis is narrow enough to fit the scope of your assignment.
 "Revenge in Beowulf" could be a PhD dissertation, it's so broad.

 It's probably much too big for a student essay.
 However, arguing that one character's revenge is more honorable than another's is manageable within a shorter student essay.

 Unless instructed to write one, avoid the "three-prong" thesis that presents three points to be discussed later.
 These thesis statements usually limit your analysis too much and give your argument a formulaic feel.
 It's okay to state generally what your argument will be.

 5. Find supporting evidence.

-Depending on your assignment, you may need to work only with your primary sources (the text or texts you're analyzing) or with primary and secondary sources, such as other books or journal articles.
+You will work with primary and secondary sources, such as other books or journal articles.

 Good evidence supports your claim and makes your argument more convincing.
 List out the supporting evidence, noting where you found it, and how it supports your claim.